First-class facilities of the Titanic: Swimming pool

 The Olympic featured two diving boards which proved to be a safety hazard for divers, so they were not installed on Titanic.
 When the ship was moving the amount of water which sloshed back and forth could make the diving-end deceptively shallow.

+Condition in the wreck

-The entrance to the swimming pool is blocked by a closed watertight door along the bulkhead.
+The entrance to the swimming pool is blocked by a closed watertight door along the bulkhead and so its condition remains unknown.